abooij/wiwikwlhott/index.md

 way to make it precise type-theoretically).

 Indeed, proofs about types such as the higher-inductive circle look nothing like their counterparts in topology.
-Even still, they satisfy _some_ of the same properties: if we define the "homotopy group" of a pointed type correctly, then there is some evidence that the higher-inductive circles have the same homotopy groups as their topological counterparts in classical mathematics.
+Still, they satisfy _some_ of the same properties: if we define the "homotopy group" of a pointed type correctly, then there is some evidence that the higher-inductive circles have the same homotopy groups as their topological counterparts in classical mathematics (in the sense that this has been shown for a handful of cases).
 However, some properties are fundamentally different in a seemingly unfixable way: as a theorem stated inside type theory, there is only one map $S^1\to S^2$, and it is the constant map.

+* this very last point is not a very good example because equality, interpreted topologically, becomes equality of homotopy classes.

 Sets
 ---